antieau/antieau.github.io/events.markdown

 <h1>future trips</h1>

-Homotopical methods in geometry and physics @ Northwestern, School 19-20 March 2022 and Conference 21-25 March 2022.
+<a href="https://sites.northwestern.edu/hmgp/">Homotopical methods in geometry and physics @ Northwestern, School 19-20 March
+2022 and Conference 21-25 March 2022</a>.

 Burt Totaro's Pinsky Lectures @ Northwestern, 6-8 April 2022.

+University of Michigan, 3-5 May 2022.

 <a href="https://www.mfo.de/occasion/2219/www_view">Algebraic K-theory,
 Oberwolfach, 8-14 May 2022</a>.